Ikabot-Collective/ikabot/README.md

 **If you are concerned about privacy, set up your own bot, so that nobody has the bot's token**

-### Advanced

-If there is an ikabot process that we identified with `ps aux | grep ikabot`, we can get a description of what it does with `kill -SIGUSR1 <pid>`.
-The description will arrive via Telegram.

 #### Proxy

 To make Ikabot use a proxy simply open the config.py file which is located in the ikabot directory and change the following lines: